 That does little to comfort those parents who find themselves in this situation.
 It’s impossible to know what really happened to cause your family to get rejection letters.
 Child too young?
 Too many boys?
 Too many siblings?
-We talk about the reasons behind rejection letters in Beyond The Brochure.
-We’ve also written about the topic of rejection letters here.
+We talk about the reasons behind rejection letters in Beyond The Brochure: An Insider’s Guide To Private Elementary Schools In Los Angeles.

 As you know, from our book and this blog, my co-authors and I believe there’s a great private elementary school out there for every family.
 It may not be the one you had your heart set on.
 It may not be this week, this month or even this year.
 But, if you think you want a private school education for your child, don’t give up.

 · Whatever you do, don’t let this temporary setback deter you from seeking the best education possible for your child, whether public or private.
 It’s out there.
 Waiting for your family.

 In the April issue of O, The Oprah Magazine, there’s a wonderful article called, Feeling Good.
 One exercise called Optimism 101 is especially relevant to handling rejection letters.